Sarnia: 20th century to present

 On 1 January 1991, Sarnia and the neighbouring town of Clearwater (formerly Sarnia Township) were amalgamated as the new city of Sarnia-Clearwater.
-The amalgamation was originally slated to include the village of Point Edward, although that village's residents resisted.
+The amalgamation was initially slated to include the village of Point Edward, although that village's residents resisted.
 They were eventually permitted to remain independent of the city.
 On 1 January 1992, the city reverted to the name Sarnia.

 Sarnia's population continued to grow from 1961 to 1991, with a 1991 population of 74,376.
-In 2001 the population had declined by approximately 3,000.
-Since 2001 Sarnia's population has been growing slowly, with a 2011 population count of 72,366.
+In 2001, the population had declined by approximately 3,000.
+Since 2001, Sarnia's population has been growing slowly, with a 2011 population count of 72,366.
 An April 2010 report "Sarnia-Lambton's Labour Market" states: "Large petrochemical companies are the community's main economic drivers.
-Over the recent past, several plants have shutdown,[sic] and of those still in operation, increased automation and outsourcing has led to significantly fewer workers."
+Over the recent past, several plants have shut down,[sic] and of those still in operation, increased automation and outsourcing has led to significantly fewer workers."

 These shutdowns and the resulting loss of jobs, and therefore of population as workers search for employment elsewhere, will contribute to a general decline as forecast by an August 2011 study.
 It projects a 17% decline in population over the next twenty-five years.
 The Monteith-Brown study cited outlines a plan for restructuring the city based on hybrid zoning areas, which will bring work opportunities closer to the neighbourhoods where people live.
 The City of Sarnia and Lambton County are also implementing an economic development plan with an emphasis on bio-industries and renewable energy.

 In 2020, Sarnia began to experience a "soaring murder rate".
-Sarnia had one homicide from 2016 to 2019, and eight homicides from 2020 to 2022.
-The Toronto Sun said the increased murder rate was drug-related, and that Sarnia "is awash in drugs, with a small army of methheads always looking to score".
+Sarnia had one homicide from 2016 to 2019 and eight homicides from 2020 to 2022.
+The Toronto Sun reported that the increased murder rate was drug-related, with local youth unable to find opportunities for themselves in the city.

 Geography

 Sarnia is located on the eastern shore of Lake Huron at its extreme southern point, where it flows into the St. Clair River.
 Most of the surrounding area is flat, and the elevation ranges from 169 to 281 m above sea level.
-The soil mostly comprises clay.
+The soil mainly comprises clay.
 Despite this high percentage of clay, the soil is remarkably rich for cultivation.